 Mistake #2: You are only using lookalike audiences in your campaigns

-It’s easy to see the allure of wanting to jumpstart your big campaigns with lookalike audiences.
+It’s easy to see the allure of wanting to jumpstart your extensive campaigns with lookalike audiences.

-The biggest problem that many businesses tend to fall into in this case is the lookalike trap: using nothing but lookalike audiences in their campaigns.
-This sees businesses jump from lookalike audience to lookalike audience desperately trying to gauge interest.
+In this case, the biggest problem that many businesses tend to fall into is the lookalike trap: using nothing but lookalike audiences in their campaigns.
+This sees companies jump from lookalike audiences to lookalike audiences desperately trying to gauge interest.

-Using lookalikes in this way runs the very real risk of creating stale audiences, which will result in high frequency statistics (which is the one of the main drivers behind consumers use of the “hide ad” button), losing campaign (and business) profitability, and missed opportunities to introduce new leads to your products through fresh new eyes.
+Using lookalikes in this way runs the genuine risk of creating stale audiences, which will result in high-frequency statistics (which is one of the main drivers behind consumers’ use of the “hide ad” button), losing campaign (and business) profitability, and missed opportunities to introduce new leads to your products through fresh new eyes.

 Solution: Think of lookalike audiences as an accompaniment to your cold and warm audiences.
-Having one or two in the mix is a great way to test the waters and see how they perform in regards to ROAS and conversion rates.
+Having one or two in the mix is a great way to test the waters and see how they perform regarding ROAS and conversion rates.
 If they’re converting, maybe add in another!
 If they’re not, drop them down.
-Just like any other audience, it’s not worth relying on just one.
-Test, test, test.
+Like any other audience, it’s not worth relying on just one—test, test, test.
 Find a winner and double down!

 Mistake #3: Your campaigns may be suffering from lookalike burnout

-Chances are you’ve previously been in a situation where you have set up a campaign with what you’ve thought were the best lookalike audiences you could create.
-It’s generated great performance, and you may have, over time, continued to build new campaigns using new creative and new copy.
+Chances are you’ve previously been in a situation where you have set up a campaign with what you thought were the best lookalike audiences you could create.
+It’s generated excellent performance, and you may have, over time, continued to build new campaigns using new creative and fresh copy.

 Audiences go stale over time.
-Consumers get bored of seeing specific ads on their News feeds or they have bought all they believe they can from a specific business, and we begin to lose customers.
-So in order to stay on top of performing campaigns, you also have to stay on top of performing audiences.
+Consumers get bored of seeing specific ads on their News feeds, or they have bought all they believe they can from a particular business, and we begin to lose customers.
+So to stay on top of performing campaigns, you also have to keep on top of performing audiences.

-Solution: Take some time to refresh your overall audience lists quarterly and cut out old audiences you are not using.
-While you’re doing this, delete old lookalike audiences and recreate new, fresh ones out of your preferred email, purchased and custom audiences every three months (and the respective lists they are created from).
-Label them accordingly to ensure you use can keep track and use the correct ones in your campaigns.
+Solution: Take time to refresh your overall audience lists quarterly and cut out old audiences you are not using.
+While doing this, delete old lookalike audiences and recreate new, fresh ones out of your preferred email, purchased, and custom audiences every three months (and the respective lists they are created from).
+Label them accordingly to ensure you can keep track of and use the correct ones in your campaigns.

 Always keep an eye on the statistics.
-If you see a significant drop in performance, or something that has been sitting steady is suddenly going downhill, consider readjusting the audiences.
-Sometimes all it takes is a minor refresh on over the month between lists and lookalikes to see a spike in campaign performance.
+If you see a significant drop in performance or something that has been sitting steady is suddenly going downhill, consider readjusting the audience.
+Sometimes all it takes is a minor refresh over the month between lists and lookalikes to see a spike in campaign performance.

 - Scale down but start broader if you’re unsure of your audience quality.
-Use your Pixel to dig deeper and narrow down into complex custom audiences lists to create your lookalikes once you have reliable data
+Use your Pixel to dig deeper and narrow into complex custom audience lists to create your lookalikes once you have reliable data.

-- Keep an eye on your audience’s performances and refresh them if you see they are stagnating
+- Keep an eye on your audience’s performances and refresh them if they stagnate.

-Author’s Bio: After building and selling his first online businesses, Stefanos learned to grow a scalable and sellable business.
-His primary areas of focus include: product sourcing, business strategy, marketing, general management & operational activities.
+Author’s Bio: Stefanos learned to grow a scalable and sellable business after building and selling his first online business.
+His primary focus areas include product sourcing, business strategy, marketing, general management & operational activities.

-Ever since executing in these areas and learning as he goes, Stefanos began writing on these topics and working with start-ups and software companies as a consultant and content marketer.
-Primary areas of writing focus on Saas, Start-ups, E-commerce & Marketing.
+Since executing in these areas and learning as he goes, Stefanos began writing on these topics and working with startups and software companies as a consultant and content marketer.
+Primary areas of writing focus on Saas, startups, E-commerce & Marketing.